-165th Airlift Wing serves as hub and spoke operation for Hurricane Maria relief and recovery efforts
+165th Airlift Wing Serves As Hub And Spoke Operation For Hurricane Maria Relief And Recovery Efforts

 |0

-This work, 165th Airlift Wing serves as hub and spoke operation for Hurricane Maria relief and recovery efforts, by SrA Wesley Jones, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 165th Airlift Wing Serves As Hub And Spoke Operation For Hurricane Maria Relief And Recovery Efforts, by SMSgt Roger Parsons, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT